BristolCompositesInstitute/RSE-Guide/src/abaqus-user-subroutines/explicit-typing-abaqus.md

 this module in the rest of our code, which will be explicitly typed.

 __Step 1:__
-See the `Abaqus_Definitions.f` file printed below and add it to your source files
+See the `Abaqus_Definitions.f` file printed below and save it as a new file in the same folder as your main user subroutine file.

 __Step 2:__
 Include the `Abaqus_Definitions.f` file at the beginning of your top-level